PrefectHQ/prefect-ray/README.md

 When using the `RayTaskRunner` with a remote Ray cluster, you may run into issues that are not seen when using a local Ray instance.
 To resolve these issues, we recommend taking the following steps when working with a remote Ray cluster:

-1. If your task fail with permission or file not found errors, set `PREFECT_LOCAL_STORAGE_PATH` in your Prefect settings to a path accessible on both the remote cluster and the machine executing the flow:
+1. If your task fails with permission or file not found errors, set `PREFECT_LOCAL_STORAGE_PATH` in your Prefect settings to a path accessible on both the remote cluster and the machine executing the flow:
 ```bash
 prefect config set PREFECT_LOCAL_STORAGE_PATH='/tmp/prefect/storage'
 ```